Van & Bike life in Queyras

 The experience

-Choosing your first spot carefully
+Choosing your first spot

-Heading towards the Izoard pass
+Heading towards the Col de l'Izoard

-The next day, with the return of good weather, Flore really wanted to climb the Izoard on the Arvieux side.
-The deserted scrapyard had given her the urge.The perfect opportunity while the sun is slow to show itself to shoot our new jersey mid-season Perfect for the occasion.
-A short lunch break at the Col de la Platrière, the opportunity to enjoy a Tomme de l'Izoard cheese and a Queyrassine tart.
+The next day, with the return of good weather, Flore really wanted to climb the Izoard from the Arvieux side.
+The deserted scree slope had inspired her.The perfect opportunity, while the sun is slow to appear, to shoot our new jersey mid-season Perfect for the occasion.
+A short lunch break at the Col de la Platrière, an opportunity to enjoy some Tomme de l'Izoard cheese and a Queyras tart.

-Matchy Equipment
+Matchy equipment

 I am not a follower